-- Teachers will use Help Desk to communicate staff technology needs.
-Help Desk norms are being established for teachers and staff. - Technology staff will be available for students via Zoom or Google Meet during Distance Learning. - In the event that a device needs service, the technology staff will arrange to meet parents at school to repair or swap out the device.
+• Teachers will use Help Desk to communicate staff technology needs.
+Help Desk

+- Technology staff will be available for students via Zoom or Google Meet during Distance Learning. - In the event that a device needs service, the technology staff will arrange to meet parents at school to repair or swap out the device.